-- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - School leaders, including the DSL and governors/trustees will read KCSIE 2023 in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is logged on CPOMS and our SCR on CPOMS Staff SAFE - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
-All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements.

-- All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' which covers safeguarding information for staff.
+This can be found in the policy folder on the One Drive. - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+A record of this is kept by the Lead DSL. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
 This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
-This is via leaflets, specific training from the Lead DSL or e-Learning etc. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
-This is via annual inset/twilight training, training via the Lead DSL or/and e-learning. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This will be through specific online safety training, annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be via email and staff meetings. - Barming Pre-School and Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns daily, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be via input from knowledgeable and experienced staff, inviting input at staff meetings. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
-This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
-This will be via annual updates, or refresher training every two years. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This is achieved through visitor leaflets, specific training led by the DSL, e-learning course and regular updates via staff/TA meetings/emails and updates in the staffroom.
+This training is regularly updated and is in line with advice from the safeguarding partners. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues and how to report concerns.
+This training will be updated at least annually.
+This is achieved by annual INSET day update training, yearly e-learning course, regular updates via staff/TA meetings/emails and updates given in the staffroom.
+This training is regularly updated and is in line with advice from the safeguarding partners. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This will be achieved through yearly e-learning specific online safety training, annual updates INSET day training and regular updates communicated through staff/TA meetings and the staffroom. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Offham Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.

+- All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
+This training is regularly updated. - The DSL and headteacher will provide a termly reports to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained. - Although the school has a nominated lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.